Eschatologue/CM_wiki/docs/lore/glossary.md

 *Substance*

-Warp Crystals, also known as *Voidite*, are crystal-like minerals formed in the aftermath of Warp Storms or growing within the corpses of aberrations.
+Warp Crystals, also known as *Voidite*, are crystal-like minerals formed in the aftermath of Warp Storms or growing on the corpses of aberrations.
 These crystals possess immense energy, and when harnessed correctly, they can power entire industries.
 In western Antares, particulary Myrkheim and London, they serve as the primary fuel source for numerous machines and factories, including the Valinor's Generator (Irminsul), which sustains the region’s survival in the harsh northern wastes.

 ---